raphaelrowley/IoT_GNN/README.md

     multiclass: bool, specifying whether the task is multiclass classification (for this study, we use True)
     numEpochs: int, specifying the number of training epochs
     numRealizations: int, specifying the number of runs for experiments, where the random seed is different for each run
-    numK: int, specifying the number of layers to consider in EGS
+    numK: int, specifying the number of hidden layers to consider in EGS
     dimH: int, specifying the hidden dimension size in EGS }
 The results, namely class-weighted recall and F1-score, are saved in the 'hyperparam' directory.
 For each run, they correspond to the metrics obtained on the validation set for the epoch with the lowest validation loss.
 Observe that even for the non-randomized case, we still have multiple runs with different random seeds, as they affect the initialization of the model weights.

 ### getResults-hyperparameter.py
-This script is used to read the results obtained from the hyperparameter study and print the results of EGS for parameter combinations.
+This script is used to read the results obtained from the hyperparameter study for EGS and print the results for all parameter combinations.
 For a given set of parameters, the printed results consider the mean, standard deviation, minimum, and maximum of the class-weighted recall and F1-score over all runs.
 The set of relevant parameters to read the results are similar to the hyperparameters.py script.

 ### data_info.py
 This script is used to study the dataset of interest, that is, NF-BoT-IoT version 1.
 The relevant parameters for this script are: